idelchi/go-gitignore/Untitled-3.md

 ----------

-I am questioning whether this package needs to be as complex as it is.
+Assess whether there's potential for simpifications now that we've made multiple passes on the package.

-Come up with a simplification plan.
 Strive for modern Go practices as much as possible.

-Iteratively try to simplify `gitignore.go` while keeping all tests passing.
+If you do find potential, iteratively try to simplify `gitignore.go` while keeping all tests passing.
 Run `go test -run TestGitIgnore .` after each change.

 You are only allowed to edit `gitignore.go`.